USFWS/secas/blueprint.md

 description: Learn more about the Southeast Conservation Adaptation Strategy (SECAS) Blueprint
 layout: page
 ---
 <blockquote>The Blueprint is a living, spatial plan that identifies priority areas for a connected network of lands and waters across the Southeast and Caribbean.
-It's helping more than 480 people from over 190 organizations bring in new funding and inform their conservation decisions.</blockquote>
+It's helping more than 500 people from over 200 organizations bring in new funding and inform their conservation decisions.</blockquote>

 <figure>
   <img src="./images/FebStCroixWorkshopVIReview2_HCLMedit.jpg" alt="A group of conservation professionals investigating a map"/>
   <figcaption>Conservation professionals review an early draft of Southeast Conservation Blueprint 2023 in the U.S. Virgin Islands at <a href="http://secassoutheast.org/2023/02/24/Caribbean-Community-of-Practice-kickoff-meeting-in-Christiansted-St-Croix.html">a meeting of the Caribbean Community of Practice in Christiansted, St. Croix</a>.
 Photo by Rua Mordecai.</figcaption>
 </figure>

 The Southeast Conservation Blueprint is the primary product of SECAS.
 The Blueprint is more than just a map.
 It’s a living spatial plan to achieve the SECAS vision of a connected network of lands and waters across the Southeast and U.S. Caribbean.
-More than 480 people from over 190 organizations have used or are using the Blueprint in their work.
-So far, the Southeast Blueprint has helped bring in $370 million in conservation funding to protect and restore 400,000 acres.
+More than 500 people from over 200 organizations have used or are using the Blueprint in their work.
+So far, the Southeast Blueprint has helped bring in more than $400 million in conservation funding to protect and restore over 400,000 acres.

 The Blueprint identifies priority areas based on [a suite of natural and cultural resource indicators](https://secassoutheast.org/pdf/IndicatorCheatSheet_2024.pdf) representing terrestrial, freshwater, and marine ecosystems.
 A connectivity analysis identifies corridors that link coastal and inland areas and span climate gradients.
 Because the Blueprint is a living plan, it will evolve over time, driven by improvements to the underlying science, our growing understanding of on-the-ground conditions, and input from new partners.
 So far, more than 2,500 people from over 650 different organizations have actively participated in developing the Southeast Blueprint.